factorial-io/fabalicious/README.md

           destHost: <destHost>
           destPort: <destPort>

-          # if you have multiple ssh-tunnel-configurations make sure your local-port is unique accross the file!
+          # if you have multiple ssh-tunnel-configurations make sure your
+          # local-port is unique accross the file!
           localPort: <localPort>

           # if you want to deploy into docker container you can use a docker-
-          # container-name, the script will use docker inspect to get the container's
+          # container-name, the script will use docker inspect to get the
-          # ip-address
+          # container's ip-address <will be removed in the near future>
           destHostFromDockerContainer: <docker-container-name>

           # when accessing docker-container via tunnels and ssh it may be necessary